 In the Pacific off the coast of California, there’s an unusual weather phenomenon called a “fair-weather gale”.
-It happens periodically in the summer when California’s Central Valley and Mojave Desert heat up.
-To replace the rising warm air, the cool air starts to rush in from a broad expanse of Pacific Ocean off the coast.
+It happens periodically in the summer when California’s Central Valley and the Mojave Desert heat up.
+To replace the rising warm air, the cool air starts to rush in from a broad expanse of the Pacific Ocean off the coast.
 This leads to strong gale-force winds that arise without a storm, hence the name.

 In the spirit of my previous post, “It’s Not About Me” let me approach this weather phenomenon from a different direction, and tell you how I finally learned about the fair-weather gale.

 In 1979 I was newly married to my wife Ellie.
 We hadn’t spent 24 hours together when we were married, with just us and the preacher there, standing outdoors in the pouring rain.
 But that’s another story.
 I don’t say much about Ellie despite her importance in my life, don’t want to break the spell, so let me be brief again.
 I think of myself as a good guy.
 But I’m a good guy because I learned to be, mostly from Ellie and the other women I lived with before I met her.
 Ellie, on the other hand, is good to the bone, inherently decent and caring.
 She is also a gifted Family Nurse Practioner, a category something between a Registered Nurse and a Doctor.
 I can only offer her the ultimate accolade … she’s put up with me for 32 years.